 Meanwhile, thank you for reading this far.
 Check out the daily bog photos on the AgathaO Facebook page.
 Share it around.
 I’d love to hear what you think.
 In answer to questions raised by some, cards are coming.
 And so forth.
 Working on it.

 — Meanwhile, here is a selection of bog photos through the seasons.
-Click on a thumbnail to get the album.
+Click on one to get the album.
+Right click on an image and open it up in a new tab to see it larger.
 The photos may take a moment to get sharp.